MicrosoftDocs/WSL/WSL/troubleshooting.md

 **When networkingMode is set to NAT:**

 At the moment this is not supported when DNS tunneling is enabled.
-DNS tunneling needs to be disabled in order to be able to resolve .local names
+To enable resolution of .local names we recommend one of the following solutions:
+1) Disabling DNS tunneling
+2) Using mirrored networking mode.
+Please find more details in the section below

 **When networkingMode is set to Mirrored:**